ruch798/Data-Visualization-Portfolio/Part2_FinalProject.md

 Coming from a CS undergrad background, most of my friends or colleagues are heavy tech users.

 But to diversify the interview responses based on their usage patterns, I chose to interview:
-- a gaming enthusiast,
+- a social media influencer who can never miss an update online,
-- a social media influencer who can never miss an update online and
+- a gaming enthusiast, and
 - a programmer who is glued to the laptop for nearly the whole day.

 ### 3. Interview script